andrewraharjo/SDCND-Advanced-Lane-Finding/README.md

 The goals / steps of this project are the following:

-The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply the distortion correction to the raw image.
 * Use color transforms, gradients, etc., to create a thresholded binary image.